brendanjodowd/CSO/cso_vignettes.md

 ## 6 Cabra           2016    78           121
 ```

 We can now make a new variable called 'Status', equal to 'Above', 'Below' or 'Same' depending on the relationship between each value and the average for that Station.
 Here we will use the function `case_when`.
 Very often you see a different function: `if_else()` (or `ifelse()` in base R).
-I don't like `if_else()` because if you have more than two options you end up with very complicated nested functions, whereas with `case_when` the different options are just separated by commas.
-If there is only one condition, I would probably use `mutate_if()`.
+I don't like `if_else()`if there are more than two options because you end up with very complicated nested functions, whereas with `case_when` the different options are neatly separated by commas.

 ```r